brettz9/jtlt/README.md

         root template

-    2. Demo chaining of methods, including [equivalents](http://www.saxonica.com/papers/XTech2005/mhkpaper.html#S4.) to XQuery's FLWOR expressions (see also Promises to-do).
+    2. Demo chaining of methods, including [equivalents](http://www.saxonica.com/papers/XTech2005/mhkpaper.html#S4.) to XQuery's FLWOR expressions (see also Promises to-do), perhaps even making aliases so that XQuery's friendlier terms can be used instead of XSLT's.

 2. Allow alternative to `element()`, `array()`, etc. methods by just detecting those types from return values (and generic of each